Welcome, Guest. Please login or register.

 How does AMP get all its modules from?

 We have a pretty large variety of sources.
-Let's say that 40 to 50 per cent are hand ripped by AMP's staff.
+Let's say that 40 to 50 per cent are either ripped by AMP's staff or digged up from parties dumps.
 The rest is either sent by the composers themselves or sent by AMP enthusiasts (Thank You!).

 What should I do if I find out that one module file available for download is truncated?

-That's a very good reason for e-mailing Crown so that he gets that module into his truncated list.
-Try to provide him with as many details as possible such as author and mod name.
+That's a very good reason for e-mailing AMP staff so that it is tagged for fixing.
+Try to provide us with as many details as possible such as author and mod name.
 That way we avoid receiving e-mails containing the following text: "I think a module from XTD is truncated".
 It would be very kind of you to send us a 100% working version of that very same module if you have managed to find one.

 Why are some Soundtracker/Noisetracker modules available as Protracker?